0x3bfc/MongoDB-Azure/README.md

 	azure.vm_user = 'ahmed' # change to username on your local host azure.ssh_private_key_file = '/home/ahmed/.ssh/id_rsa'  # change the path of id_rsa to yours
         azure.ssh_certificate_file = '/home/ahmed/.ssh/ssh-cert.pem' # change the path of ssh-cer.pem to yours
+  ....
+  azure.ssh_port = 2200
+  azure.tcp_endpoints = '40000:40000,40001:10100,40002:10400'

 **To Add new replica server uncomment the following block**

 where this section describes a new replica server with specific endpoints configuration and different ssh port
 Note: All running cluster nodes are joined into one cloud service to satisfy the affinity option where Affinity group keep them within the same datacenter, so I used port forwarding to map internal ssh '22' to a public port 2203 in this case.

 	# TO ADD EXTRA SECONDARY MONGODB SERVERS UNCOMMENT THE FOLLOWING LINES